digitalfabrik/integreat-chat-llm/README.md

 RAG/LLM supported online migration counseling service & improved Integreat search engine.
 It integrates as a chat service into the [Integreat App](https://github.com/digitalfabrik/integreat-app) and presents requests in a Zammad to counselors.
 The solution aims to be privacy friendly by not using any third party LLM services.

+The Django apps developed in this repo could be moved into the [Integreat CMS](https://github.com/digitalfabrik/integreat-cms) in the future.
+For the time being, the code is separated for faster iteration and testing.

 # Start Project
 1. Install a virtual environment and activate it
    ```